sbeliakou/playpit-labs/README.md

 Locally provisioned interactive Lab Stand which is aimed to work out vide kinds of tasks (investigation, troubleshooting and development) - all about uplifting your hands-on experience.
 It currently covers such technologies and tools like Docker and Kubernetes.

 Based on scenario-related approach with instant feedback.
-It will help you to walk through a long path step by step from the beginner to advanced level.
+It will help you to walk through a long road step by step from the beginner to advanced level.

 ### Main Features:
 - In-browser terminal window